JGNN

 .

-Below, this string is parsed within a functional programming chain, where
+Below, this string is parsed within a chain, where

 long numSamples = dataset.samples().getSlice().size();